tomerittah/comp_201_assig_1_testers/README.md

 - oUnit failed to install with opam - verify m4 package is installed

 ### Contribution
-- You are welcome to contribute more tests
+- You are welcome to contribute more tests.
 - Although we have separated tests to a different units, we still calls inside to the Reader module functions.